Best Enterprise Intranet Software Right Now - Oak Engage

 Overview

-LumApps is designed for Google-centric enterprises that want a clean, social interface for collaboration.
+LumApps is designed for Google-centric enterprises that want a clean, social interface.
 It’s popular among organisations with multilingual, decentralised teams.

 Key Strengths

-• Deep integration with Google Workspace (Drive, Calendar, Docs).
+• Integration with Google Workspace (Drive, Calendar, Docs).

 • Strong community and social features.